 Step 3) Add Closing Chemicals

 Add your pool closing chemical kit and allow chemicals to circulate.
-If you have a salt water pool, use a closing chemical kit with a non-chlorine shock product, like our own Deluxe pool closing chemical kit does.
+If you have a salt water pool, use a closing chemical kit with a non-chlorine shock product, like our very own Pool Supplies Canada Premium Pool Closing Chemical Kit.

 Step 4) Lower the Water Level

 a) Lower the water level in your pool until it is about 6" (15 cm) below the skimmer opening.
 You may plug the return jet hole at this time.** IMPORTANT ** DO NOT PLUG THE SKIMMER DRAIN HOLE (located at the base of the skimmer).
 Remove all hoses attached to the skimmer and return fittings.
 Do not let water freeze in the skimmer.
 Leave the skimmer attached to the pool wall and ensure that the skimmer lid is installed.DO NOT DRAIN ALL THE WATER OUT OF THE POOL.

 Please Note: in areas where temperatures consistently reach -30 to -40 degrees, lower the water level until it is about 18" (46 cm) deep and do not use a winter cover or alternatively ensure minimal accumulation of snow, ice or water on top of the cover.DO NOT DRAIN ALL THE WATER OUT OF THE POOL.
 If you wish to keep more then 24" of water in your pool, please see your local dealer for assistance.

 b) The inside water level must be maintained at least 3” (76 mm) below the skimmer opening throughout the winter.
 Surplus water must be removed by pumping, draining or siphoning, so that it doesn’t enter the skimmer during the winter period.